About the Schwarzman Centre

 Stephen A. Schwarzman

-The new Stephen A. Schwarzman Centre for the Humanities is made possible by a £150 million landmark gift from Mr Schwarzman, philanthropist and chairman, CEO, and co-founder of Blackstone, the world’s largest alternative investment firm.
+The Stephen A. Schwarzman Centre for the Humanities is made possible by two generous donations totalling £175 million from Mr Schwarzman, philanthropist and chairman, CEO, and co-founder of Blackstone, the world’s largest alternative investment firm.
 It sits at the heart of a transformational investment in the way Oxford teaches, researches, and shares the humanities with the world.

 The Schwarzman Centre will serve as a dynamic hub dedicated to the humanities – those fields which inform our understanding and appreciation of the human experience.
 For the first time in the University’s history, Oxford’s programmes in English; history; linguistics, philology and phonetics; medieval and modern languages; music, philosophy; and theology and religion will be housed together in a space designed to encourage experiential learning and bold experimentation through cross-disciplinary and collaborative study.